-1 The literature on monetary policy transmission mechanism has also identified other channels, such as monetarist channel [Meltzer (1995)], but we believe the above four channels should be able to explain significant part of the effects of a monetary policy shock on output and prices for Pakistan.
+&lt;sup>1 The literature on monetary policy transmission mechanism has also identified other channels, such as monetarist channel [Meltzer (1995)], but we believe the above four channels should be able to explain significant part of the effects of a monetary policy shock on output and prices for Pakistan.
+See, Bernanke and Blinder (1995), Mishkin (1995), Mishkin (1996), and Taylor (1995) for a lively coverage on the transmission mechanism of monetary policy.